kunukn/react-slide-toggle/README.md

 * git clone or download
 * npm install
-* npm run deploy
+* npm run build
-* The umd build is now in the dist folder
+* The build files are now in the dist folder